 Your child's classroom will probably provide many opportunities to make simple gifts to share with your family.
 Often these sculptures or pictures become cherished landmarks of your child's development.
 Save them if you can.

 You can create your own sharing and giving holiday activities at home.
-Try making a coupon book, and invite your child to suggest things he can do around the house to help.
+Encourage your child to make a coupon book full of things he can do around the house to help.
 He can draw pictures, and you can write his comments on the coupons.
 Don't forget at least a few coupons for kisses and hugs.

 Have a joyous holiday season!